Homotopy Algebras in Higher Spin Theory: Unfolded Higher Spin equation and Vasiliev equation

 In this paper we use $Y^A$ to collectively denote $y^{\alpha},\bar{y}^{\dot{\alpha}}$, and use the notation

 So we write $[Y^A,Y^B] = 2\hbar\epsilon^{AB}$.
 The Moyal product in this notation becomes

 There is also an integral formula for the Moyal product that we will use

-By definition elements of HS algebra $\mathfrak{hs}$ are identified with even elements $f(-Y) = f(Y)$. \paragraph{High spin equation on AdS background} The quadratic monomial in $\mathfrak{hs}$ can be shown to form the Anti-de Sitter algebra $\mathfrak{so}(3,2)$.
+By definition elements of HS algebra $\mathfrak{hs}$ are identified with even elements $f(-Y) = f(Y)$. \paragraph{Higher spin equation on AdS background} The quadratic monomial in $\mathfrak{hs}$ can be shown to form the Anti-de Sitter algebra $\mathfrak{so}(3,2)$.
 We denote

 They satisfy the $\mathfrak{so}(3,2)$ commutation relation

 From above we see that $\hbar^{-1}$ is identified with $AdS$ radius.
 Then the background frame field $h^{\alpha\dot{\alpha}}$ and spin connection $\varpi^{\alpha\dot{\alpha}}$ can be packed into a $\mathfrak{hs}$ valued $1$-form